janobourian/fluent-python/README.md

 * `__annotations__` is useful when you have the type hints
 * `__doc__` to work with the docs

+## Functions ad First-Class Objects

+* Higher-Order Function is a function that takes a function as an argument or returns a function as the result.
+* The nine Flavors of Callable Objects:
+    * User-defined functions
+    * Built-in functions
+    * Built-in methods
+    * Methods
+    * Classes
+    * Class instances with a `__call__()` method
+    * Generator functions
+    * Native coroutine functions
+    * Asyncronous generator functions

 ## Object references, mutability, and Recycling

 * Variables are labels, not boxes.